MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

 ## How can I troubleshoot issues with my bot?

-1. Debug your bot's source code with [Visual Studio Code](debug-bots-locally-vscode.md) or Visual Studio.
+1. Debug your bot's source code with [Visual Studio Code](debug-bots-locally-vscode.md) or [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/debugger/navigating-through-code-with-the-debugger?view=vs-2017).
 2. Test your bot using the [emulator](bot-service-debug-emulator.md) before you deploy it to the cloud.
 3. Deploy your bot to a cloud hosting platform such as Azure and then test connectivity to your bot by using the built-in web chat control on your bot's dashboard in the <a href="https://dev.botframework.com" target="_blank">Bot Framework Portal</a>.
-If you encounter issues with your bot after you deploy it to Azure, you might consider using this guide: [Troubleshoot a web app in Azure App Service using Visual Studio](https://azure.microsoft.com/en-us/documentation/articles/web-sites-dotnet-bot-service-troubleshoot-visual-studio/).
+If you encounter issues with your bot after you deploy it to Azure, you might consider using this blog article: [Understanding Azure troubleshooting and support](https://azure.microsoft.com/en-us/blog/understanding-azure-troubleshooting-and-support/).
 4. Rule out [authentication][TroubleshootingAuth] as a possible issue.
 5. Test your bot on Skype.
 This will help you to validate the end-to-end user experience.
 6. Consider testing your bot on channels that have additional authentication requirements such as Direct Line or Web Chat.

 ## How can I troubleshoot authentication issues?

-For details about troubleshooting authentication issues with your bot, see [Troubleshooting Bot Framework authentication][TroubleshootingAuth].
+For details about troubleshooting authentication issues with your bot, see [troubleshooting][TroubleshootingAuth] Bot Framework authentication.

 ## I'm using the Bot Builder SDK for .NET.
 How can I troubleshoot issues with my bot?